-Post-Master's Program Leading to an Advanced Certificate as School District Leader - Alternative (24 hours)
+Post-Master's Program Leading to an Advanced Certificate as School District Leader - Alternative (Trans D) (24 hours)

 This CAS program offers professionals in other fields with a master's degree to pursue a New York state alternative certification for administrative positions at the school district level.
+The program is completed while candidates serve in an administrative position.

-Prerequisites: MBA or master's degree, 36 hours, leadership experience and EDU 595 or equivalent
+Prerequisites: Master's degree, 36 hours, leadership experience and EDU 595 or equivalent

-DDD or equive ueni

-EDU 631 Leadership and the School
+EDU 631 Leadership and the School District Leader

-District Leader

 EDU 650 Capstone for the School

 District Leader

 EDU 692 Administrative Internship

 School District Leader

 EDU 647 Instructional Supervision

 and Curriculum Design

 for the School District

 EDU 634 School Business

 Administration

 EDU 635 School Law (NY state)

 Two electives in educational leadership